timo-boehm/serverless_batch_aws/README.md

 This code repository is supplemental material for four blog posts in total:

-1. A conceptual overview and motivation why to choose a serverless architecture and how it looks like here (LINK).
+1. A conceptual overview and motivation why to choose a serverless architecture and how it looks like [here](https://blog.codecentric.de/en/2020/06/cost-effective-batch-jobs-on-aws-serverless-infrastructure/).
 2. A technical deep dive on the required network resources and settings here (LINK).
 3. A technical deep dive on the required roles and polices here (LINK).
 4. A technical deep dive on the actual services and their configurations here (LINK).